*This post may contain affiliate links. Please read our disclosure for more information

 After my mom died, it sort of just all came together as a grieved: I don’t want the things I was told to want my whole life.
 I decided I don’t want to have children, I don’t want to climb the corporate ladder and buy a house and live my life slaving away hoping to live long enough to retire and enjoy my efforts.
 My mom was 58 when she died.
 I refuse to work hard my whole life to risk dying before I can truly enjoy my life via retirement.
 I tell people I’m living the retired life now, as much as I can anyway.
 My mom’s favorite saying was “Life isn’t a dress rehearsal” and that’s sort of my mantra now.

-What is your advice to others about taking the leap?
+What is your advice to others about living in a van full time?